Aspor/tmpfs-framework/README.md

 If you found a bug or want a new feature feel free to open a issue in this GitHub repository.

-Or if you improve the framework and want to share you can create a pull request https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html for more details how to create a tmpfs
+Or if you improve the framework and want to share you can create a pull request

 ## Citing